alejandrochang/StudyGuideNotes/javascript.md

 ## What is data encapsulation?
 the idea that some data or functions should not be directly exposed, it's hidden in the closure

 ### What is the difference between the memory heap and call stack in javascript?
 The heap is for memory allocation.
 The call stack is a list of things to do, one task at a time

 ### What is one problem with programming languages that a fully single-threaded
-It can only sun one thing at a time which can cause slowing
+It can only do one thing at a time which can cause slowing of any application.

 ###  Is Javascript a single-threaded language?
 Explain (Hint: This may not be a yes or no question)
-JS by itself is single-threaded, but HTML5 and Node have access to multi-threading behavior
+JS by itself is single-threaded, but HTML5 and Node have access to multi-threading behavior.

 ### When is using an IIFE necessary?
 An Immediate Invoked Function Expression (IIFE) is a function expression that is called immediately after you define it.
 It is usually used when you want to create a new variable scope.